About | Theme | Eligibility Criteria | Prizes | Timeline | Proposal Submission Form |

 Capstone or Research Project Summary

-In 300 words or less, please describe your capstone or research project for a general reader (without a lot of discipline-specific jargon or technical language).
+In no more than 200 words, please describe your capstone or research project for a general reader (without including a lot of academic or technical jargon).

 Theme: Impact

 Impact is the theme for this year’s UW Three Minute Thesis.
-Briefly (300 words) describe how your capstone or research project demonstrates impact.
+In no more than 300 words, describe how your capstone or research project demonstrates impact (without using a lot of academic or technical jargon).

 Proposal Selection Criteria